Out on the prowl for a self propelled treadmill ey?

 No More Boredom

 Being at home when you’re working out will allow you to set up your own atmosphere.
 You can watch TV while you workout, or put on your own music without having to wear earbuds.
 You’ll be able to set the mood, so you don’t get bored while exercising.
+You can do this with a treadmill, spin bike, elliptical but I personally prefer treadmill running or even light jogging when watching TV.

 Easy Way to Workout